 more data traffic than with 4G LTE

-What to do to guarantee the connectivity of users, in terms of coverage or capacity?
+How to guarantee the connectivity of users, in terms of coverage or capacity?
 It’s simple!
-It is only possible to use infrastructure solutions that are more flexible and adapted to the urban environment!
-Like?
-With the QMC Street Level Solutions (SLS) system!
+It is only possible to use infrastructure solutions that are more flexible and adapted to the urban environment.

 More buildings and structures lead to more physical barriers that impede a mobile signal as it tries to reach devices.
 These obstacles to line of sight may compromise connectivity.
 Oftentimes, it is not possible to build or expand the traditional footprint of large towers to address this problem.
 Not to mention zoning limitations that prohibit normal towers from being installed.

-Urban agglomerations are not alone in their explosive growth.
+Urban areas are not alone in their explosive growth.
 Suburban and rural municipalities have expanded as well, and so have their connectivity needs.
 They all have experienced the digital revolution.

 In rural areas, for instance, the agriculture sector has reinvented itself to improve efficiency and drive better product yields through technology.
 Faster production, with less waste and lower costs, is increasingly tied to and driven by strong connectivity.